Know Your Jury

 Mr Mukesh Bhatnagar

-Mr Mukesh Bhatnagar Ji has authored 4 books so far.
+Mr Mukesh Bhatnagar Ji, has been our Jury for Katha Sagar: National Online Storytelling Contest.
+He has authored 4 books so far.
 The last book, ‘Lose to Win’ was published last year.

 It is about the real-life stories of people, who in spite of all obstacles, struggles, turns & twists never gave up and emerged triumphantly.